727800350/note/latex/computer/scheme.md

 # Data Types, Values and Variables
 **latent typing**
-The term latent typing is used to describe a computer language, such as Scheme, for which you cannot, in general, simply look at a program’s source code and determine what type of data will be associated with a particular variable, or with the result of a particular expression.
+The term latent typing is used to describe a computer language, such as Scheme, for which you cannot, in general, simply look at a program's source code and determine what type of data will be associated with a particular variable, or with the result of a particular expression.
 Instead, the types of variables and expressions are only known – in general – at run time.